ErykBrol/Accord/README.md

-# Accord - choices just got a lot more fun
+# Accord - Choices just got a lot more fun

 **What is Accord?**